 A delayed C-section can lead to a myriad of injuries.
 In the most severe cases, infant death may occur.
 Other consequences may include:

 - Physical developmental delays

-During a C-section, the mother is administered medications to ensure pain relief, usually spinal or general anesthesia.
-It’s extremely important that the dosage is not only correct but that the mother isn’t allergic to it,although in many cases there may be an allergic reaction without any cause.
-Common anesthesia injuries include:
+During a C-section, the mother is administered medications to ensure pain relief, usually an epidural or spinal block.
+It is extremely important that the dosage is not only correct but that the mother isn’t allergic to it.
+Incorrect dosage or complications can lead to anesthesia injuries, such as:

 - Extremely low blood pressure

 - Placenta previa